Table of contents:

 ‘The Perfectly Wonky Carrot’ challenges the big supermarket’s quality standards.

 In a response to the high levels of food waste affecting us globally, Chris Newman, aka ‘Newmany’, is helping reduce the amount of food wasted by educating children and parents about the food they eat.
-‘The Perfectly Wonky Carrot’ is a children’s picture book that shows the reader there is nothing wrong with wonky fruit and vegetables.
-It also highlights supermarket’s strict quality standards, which prevent wonky fruit and veg being sold.
+‘The Perfectly Wonky Carrot’ is a children’s rhyming picture book that covers topics of positive body image and sustainability – teaching the reader there is nothing wrong with wonky fruit and vegetables.
+It also highlights the supermarket’s strict quality standards, which prevent wonky fruit and veg being sold together as standard with perfect produce.

 The story follows the story of Tap Carrotsworth; a laid-back carrot whose arrival is not well received at the fruit and veg aisle.
 Tap gets rejected by his fellow fruit and veg for not looking perfect, but none of this bothers him.
 He goes on to prove there is nothing wrong with being wonky, and that it is what’s on the inside that counts.

-Available from the 8th December 2017 at Amazon Kindle store, 5% of every book sold will go to food waste charities in the UK.
-Pre-order available now.
-Price £4.40.
+A limited run of first edition hardbacks are available from the 28th September 2018 at Newmany.co.uk and Amazon and Apple digital markets.
+5% of every digital book sold will go to food waste charities in the UK. £11.50 Hardback / £

 Contact: Chris Newman | email: email@example.com | Instagram @newmany_